Symmetric Reinforcement Learning Loss for Robust Learning on Diverse Tasks and Model Scales: Experiments

 \section{Experiments}

-To showcase the effectiveness of our algorithm, we conduct experiments on various tasks and models of different scales.
-First, we experiment on Atari games \citep{DBLP:journals/corr/MnihKSGAWR13} featuring discrete action spaces, as well as MuJoCo benchmark tasks \citep{6386109} and Box2D tasks \citep{catto2011box2d} with continuous action spaces using Stable-Baselines3 \citep{stable-baselines3}.
-SPPO performs better than SA2C for various reverse RL loss hyperparameters, $\beta$.
+To validate the effectiveness of our algorithm, we conduct experiments on various tasks and models of different scales.
+First, we experiment on Atari games \citep{DBLP:journals/corr/MnihKSGAWR13} featuring discrete action spaces (Section~\ref{discrete_experiment}), as well as MuJoCo benchmark tasks \citep{6386109} and Box2D tasks \citep{catto2011box2d} (Section~\ref{continuous_experiment}) with continuous action spaces using Stable-Baselines3 \citep{stable-baselines3}.
+In these control tasks, we also create a variant of each that introduces reward noise, hypothesizing that it will create more confusion in advantage prediction.
+SPPO performs better than SA2C for various reverse RL loss hyperparameters $\beta$.
 We also evaluate our method on IMDB and TL;DR datasets using TRIL \cite{TRIL} to determine whether our approach is practical for LLM tasks.
 We primarily present the experimental results for PPO in the main paper.
-Please refer to Appendix \ref{experiment_appendix} for the full experimental results and settings.
+In the latter part of this section, we analyze why our method works better with PPO than A2C (Section~\ref{why_ppo_better}), conduct hyperparameter sensitivity tests, and examine the training cost (Section~\ref{hyperparameter_secion}).

-\subsection{Discrete action space tasks}
+\subsection{Discrete Action Space Tasks}

-We first conduct experiments on Atari games \citep{DBLP:journals/corr/MnihBMGLHSK16} that the action spaces are discrete to evaluate SA2C and SPPO.
+We first conduct experiments on Atari games \citep{DBLP:journals/corr/MnihBMGLHSK16} that the action spaces are discrete to evaluate SPPO and SA2C.
 We primarily select 22 games based on the reported score for A2C in \citet{DBLP:journals/corr/SchulmanWDRK17}, focusing on games where the A2C scores are not close to 0, as this allows us to demonstrate meaningful score changes.